 Concomitant plantar hyperhidrosis occurs in nearly all patients with palmar hyperhidrosis.
 When walking barefoot, wet footprints are created which are similar to those seen after exiting a shower.
 Though fungal infections are rare, the constant moistness ruins footwear.
 Axillary hyperhidrosis with associated garment staining and odor (bromhidrosis) is present in as many as 50% of patients with palmar and plantar hyperhidrosis.1–4

 The prevalence of palmar and plantar hyperhidrosis is estimated to be 0.6% to 1% and affects all racial groups.5 Severe axillary hyperhidrosis affects 1.4% of the United States population.6 Patients with classic palmar and plantar hyperhidrosis do not have concomitant illnesses.
-In contrast, generalized hyperhidrosis, which is treated medically, may be associated with thyrotoxicosis, obesity, neurologic diseases, and rare inherited ...
+In contrast, generalized hyperhidrosis, which is treated medically, may be associated with thyrotoxicosis, obesity, neurologic diseases, ...